The WWF is run at a local level by the following offices...

 - Finland

-These problems are further confounded by inefficiencies beyond the farm gate, where resource-intensive methods, characterised by high energy consumption, excessive water use, pollution and effluents, exert greater environmental pressures.
+Inefficient, resource-intensive methods, characterised by high energy consumption, excessive water use and pollution further put a strain on the environment.
 The production and consumption of some commodities can have disastrous effects on species and landscape biodiversity, causing deforestation, land and water degradation, and significant greenhouse gas emissions.

 WWF-Pakistan aims to create a modern, efficient and diversified agricultural sector that can ensure a stable and adequate supply of basic food supplies for the country’s population, and provide high quality products to its industries and for export.